seanghaeli/rcl-echo-cloud/docs/deployment_guide.md

 ## Step 1.2: EC2 Image Builder

 1. You also need the latest Deep Learning Amazon Machine Image (AMI) Id in the step.
-Please, run the command below to obtain it. **Make sure run this command on the region you are executing the solution, and also make sure your default profile is configured.**
+Please, run the command below to obtain it. **Make sure you run this command on the region you are executing the solution, and also make sure your default profile is configured.**
 ```bash
 aws ec2 describe-images \
     --owners amazon \